cristinaruiz21/WorkoutTracker/README.md

 # Usage:

     You will start by clicking the green button that says new workout.
 You will then select the type of workout, cardio or resistance.
 For the cardio workouts, you can track the type of cardio, the distance, and the duration of the workout.
 Example: Running, 5 miles, 50 minutes.
 For the resistance workouts, you can track the type of resistance training, the weight used, the number of reps, the number of sets, and the duration.
 Example: Squats, 200 lbs., 4 sets, 10 reps, 15 minutes.
 You may then add the workout to your tracker.
-Then click the complete exercise button, fill in the information, and then complete the workout.
+Then click the complete exercise button, fill in the information for the last part of your workout, and then complete the workout.
 Once you are finished with your workout, you can click on the Fitness Tracker Dashboard link and view your stats from the previous week.

 # License: